Li-Pro/Word-Search/README.md

 ## License & Disclaimer
 This project is licensed under the terms of the MIT license.

-This project contains copyrighted content, as stated in FAIR_USE_DISCLAIMER.
+This project contains copyrighted content.
+Usage of it is stated in legal\FAIR_USE_DISCLAIMER.